libing0811/SFND_Unscented_Kalman_Filter/README.md

           _gain= _gain.cwiseProduct(kalman_gain_factor_radar);
         x_ = x_ + _gain;

 But the result seems not like what i want.
+The performance seems no change.
 I don't know why now.
+Maybe this method i apply is misuse...

 ### NIS compute result
 Here i list the nis result of lidar and radar nis result pictures. (use parameter std_a_=3.5 and std_yawdd_=M_PI/3).